Requirements to apply for Child Protection Mediation Training:

 The Child Protection Mediation Course is open to candidates who meet the above eligibility requirements.
 OAFM reserves the right to limit the number of participants admitted into each training course to ensure a quality training experience.

 Training dates are Saturday, March 19, 2022 for the Law course and March 21-25, 2022 for the Main Training.
 The courses will be held from 9:00 am until 4:30 pm, each day with a lunch break at noon and breaks in the morning and afternoon.
-It is anticipated that the course will be offered online; OAFM will make a final decision regarding this by September 1 , 2021.
+The course will be offered online.

 Applicants are responsible for the technology on their end of the training and should be available to participate full-time in the training by both audio and video.